bricef/htt/README.md

   sync        Sync the data to the backend manually

 Flags:
-  -h, --help   help for ht
+  -h, --help   help for htt

 Use "ht [command] --help" for more information about a command.
 ```